Some Rumi before the weekend to help nourish the soul…

-Melissa Kester, LMFT provides therapy for individualscouples and adult family members.
+Melissa Kester, LMFT provides therapy for individuals, couples and adult family members.
 By looking into past and present relationships, we work to develop new patterns and capacities with our clients to allow them more fulfilling relationships.

 We are a community of engaged and thoughtful, systemically trained practitioners.
 Melissa practices indepth psychotherapy that incorporates systemic, relational, contemplative and psychodynamic therapy.

-The Mayo-Clinic defines this disorder as "Intermittent explosive disorder involves repeated episodes of impulsive, aggressive, violent behavior or angry verbal outbursts in which you react grossly out of proportion to the situation.
+Read MoreThe Mayo-Clinic defines this disorder as "Intermittent explosive disorder involves repeated episodes of impulsive, aggressive, violent behavior or angry verbal outbursts in which you react grossly out of proportion to the situation.

 Signs of Intermittent Explosive Disorder